Adrian-Benavente/grill/README.md

 1. If you don't specify any breakpoint at all, it'll assume the given number for all screen sizes, for example `cols-2 ` means 2 columns all the time.
 2. If you include a class without a breakpoint and another which does have one, the first one will apply for any screen size below the other.
-For example in `cols-2 cols-6-lg`, the grid will have 2 columns until 1280px and then 6 columns starting from that resolution.
+For example if `cols-2 cols-6-lg`, the grid will have 2 columns until 1280px and then 6 columns starting from that resolution.
 If there were more breakpoints present it'll continue as normal, meaning that `cols-2 cols-6-lg cols-8-xl` should result in 2 columns until 1280px, 6 columns from that point, and 8 columns from 1440px and beyond.
 3. Because the default number of columns and rows is 1, if you only use the breakpoint declarations it'll assume 1 column/row until the first given breakpoint.
-For example, using `cols-6-lg` alone will result in 1 column until 1280px and then it will start to have 6 columns.
+For example, using `cols-6-lg` alone will result in 1 column until 1280px and then it will start having 6 columns.
 If you want to define a number of columns/rows below *sm *, you should do it this way: `cols-2 cols-3-sm`.

 ## Donation